 Losing Interest in a 5-Year CD

 During the five years you’re investing in long-term CDs, you still maintain liquidity if you need it.
 What happens if your roof starts leaking in 24 months?
 Well, in the above scenario, you still have $15,000 available because you’ve only opened two 5-year CD’s at $5,000 a piece.
-After five years and your first CD matures, you’ll have ~$5,615 back in your hands.
-You can choose to once again open another 5-year CD, or simply keep the funds available.
+After five years and your first CD matures, you’ll have ~$6,087 back in your hands.
+You can choose to once again open another 5-year CD, or keep the funds available.